alexch/sharebro/README.md

 Note that we require Ruby 1.9.2 or greater.

-## Install your own oauth.yaml file
+## Install your own config.yaml file

 You need to get oauth creds from Google.
 [TODO: links]  (sharebro.org has its own creds that I'm not putting in the git repo, though you can learn them if I make you an admin of the heroku app.)

-Put them in a file in the root level called `oauth.yaml` that looks like this:
+Put them in a file under a directory called 'local' called `config.yaml` that looks like this:

     ---
     oauth_consumer_key: example.com
     oauth_consumer_secret: ABC123xyzPDQ

+"local" is `.gitignore`d so if you deploy to Heroku you need to add those as environment variables, e.g.

+    heroku config:add OAUTH_CONSUMER_KEY="example.com" OAUTH_CONSUMER_SECRET="ABC123xyzPDQ"

+If you end up deploying to Heroku you can put heroku email/password creds in there too, which will be important if we want to scale heroku workers from inside heroku web processes.
+More on that later once it works :-)

 ## Run the tests